sherafm/scraping/README.md

 # scraping

-Some Beautiful Soup 4 functions to scrap HTML web pages.
+Some Beautiful Soup 4 and Scrapy functions to scrap HTML web pages.